For many people even thinking about racing can leave them feeling anxious and sweating bullets !

-Don’t panic if you can’t register yet, it simply means registrations have not yet opened.
+Don’t panic if you can’t see where to register yet, it simply means registrations have not yet opened.

-Registrations may open several months before each event and close seven days before the event is due to start, like and follow our Facebook page to see when registrations open, check out the “Events” section.
+Registrations may open several months before each event and close 14 days days before the event is due to start, like and follow our Facebook page to see when registrations open, check out the “Events” section.

-Senior riders will be asked to select your class, Gold, Silver or Bronze.
+Senior riders are required to select a class, Gold, Silver, Bronze or Ladies.